 The landscape today is the product of incremental changes in the 140 years since the Obelisk was placed in the Park.
 A grove of magnolia trees planted in the first half of the century now flanks the steps leading to the Obelisk, accentuating the entrance to the plaza.
 Other flowering trees were also added throughout the surrounding landscape.
 Shrubs and other plant material were layered on over the years, eventually obscuring views of the Obelisk and detracting from its prominence.

-In preparation for the landscape restoration, excessive plantings have been pruned or removed to open up and frame views of and from the Obelisk.
-The project will restore broad, verdant swaths of turf with carefully composed groupings of trees and shrubs to highlight the monument.
-Selective replacements for aging crabapple trees will also be planted.
-The plaza will be restored, including repair and replacement of the existing pavements and site furnishings.
+In preparation for its recent landscape restoration, excessive plantings were pruned or removed to open up and frame views of and from the Obelisk.
+The project, which was completed in fall 2021, restored broad, verdant swaths of turf with carefully composed groupings of trees and shrubs to highlight the monument.
+Selective replacements for aging crabapple trees were also planted.
+The plaza was restored, including repair and replacement of the existing pavements and site furnishings.

 ProjectOur restoration of the Belvedere addressed the overall condition of its structures and terraces, modernized systems that support its preservation and use, and restored lost aspects of the historic design.
 A future phase of this project will include providing an accessible route to the Belvedere, one of the most heavily visited destinations in the Park.

 Our conservation work on the bronze King Jagiello monument focused on making necessary repairs to the statue’s internal mounting system and restoring the statue’s protective coating.

 ProjectOur reconstruction of the Ruth and Arthur Smadbeck-Heckscher East Playground created an entirely new play environment geared to pre-schoolers.
 It also included reconstruction of the plaza in front of the playground that features the popular Group of Bears sculpture.